site-prism/site_prism/README.md

 becomes the 'scope' of the section.

-The following shows that though the same section can appear on multiple pages, it can take a different root node:
+The following shows that though the same section can appear on multiple pages, it can have a different root element:

 ```ruby
 # define the section that appears on both pages